 When choosing an insurance policy for final expenses you have two basic options: guaranteed issue or medically underwritten.
 Knowing the difference is important, particularly if you have concerns about your medical history.

-With guaranteed issue policies, almost everyone is accepted regardless of age or medical history.
+With guaranteed issue policies, almost qualified applicants are accepted regardless of medical history.
 In fact, you don’t even need to answer health questions to apply.

-There’s no catch really.
-But there is more risk being assumed by the insurance company so the cost may be higher than for other types of policies.
+There are something limitations written into these policies the first 2 or 3 years.
+It varies from the insurance company.
+There is more risk being assumed by the insurance company so the cost is higher than for other types of whole life insurance policies.

-With a medically underwritten policy, the insurance company “underwrites,” or evaluates, your health based on your answers to a series of questions regarding your medical history.
-End of Life insurance typically is offered to seniors in a no medical exam, whole life insurance policy.
-Larger insurance policies in excess of $25,000 are usually best served by a guaranteed, no lapse universal life policy though whole life insurance is more popular among seniors do to the ability to purchase death benefit amounts as low as $2000.
+Now, with a medically underwritten policy, the insurance company “underwrites,” or evaluates, your health based on your answers to a series of questions regarding your medical history.
+End of Life insurance typically is offered to applicants age 50-85 in a no medical exam, whole life insurance policy.

-Since burial insurance limits are lower than traditional insurance, the underwriting requirements are generally less rigorous, but it is still possible for you to be declined based on health or lifestyle factors.
-Pre-existing conditions, smoking, or taking part in risky activities can all cause your application to be declined.
-However, working with an independent professional who works with all the top carriers and their products helps you find a policy that is the ideal fit for you.
+Since burial insurance limits are lower than traditional whole life insurance, the underwriting requirements are generally less rigorous, but it is still possible for you to be declined based on health or lifestyle factors.
+Preexisting conditions, certain prescriptions or combinations or even risky activities can all cause your application to be declined.
+However, working with an independent professional who works with all the top carriers and their products helps you find a policy that is the ideal fit.

 So which type do you choose?
 Of course, that will depend on your particular situation but if you have concerns that your health may cause you to be denied for coverage, or just do not want to share any health information, then you should talk with professional about a guaranteed acceptance whole life policy.

-Guaranteed acceptance whole life insurance should be the last policy to choose.
+Guaranteed acceptance whole life insurance should be the last policy to choose though.
 It is high risk life insurance which carries limitations with it.